ipfs/js-kubo-rpc-client/CONTRIBUTING.md

 ### Writing a new core interface test

+NOTE: The below instructions are out of date and will be updated eventually.
+Please follow https://github.com/ipfs/kubo/issues/9125 for more information.

 The core interface tests are kept in a separate repo, because they are used by multiple other projects.
 To add a core interface test, follow this guide:

 1. Clone this project repo and the interface core tests repo: